TechLabs-Berlin/wt23-naturdoc/Readme.md

 Therefore, to be able to connect to the database, please contact members of the team to receive the necessary credentials.

 ### Python Install:
 To receive remedy recommendation from the Data Science API, Python 3 needs to be installed.
-We used Python3.8 with FastAPI, so we recommended choosing the same version.
+We used Python3.8 with FastAPI, so we recommend choosing the same version.

 * [Download Python for Windows](https://www.python.org/downloads/windows/) and [Installation Docs for Windows](https://docs.python.org/3.8/using/windows.html)
 * [Python for Mac](https://www.python.org/downloads/macos/) and [Installation Docs for Mac](https://docs.python.org/3.8/using/mac.html)